 The Company also uses Adjusted Free Cash Flow excluding Net Capex.
-"Net Capex" is defined as net (proceeds from/purchases of property and equipment.
+"Net Capex" is defined as net (proceeds from)/purchases of property and equipment.
 Management uses Adjusted Free Cash Flow excluding Net Capex, and believes this information is meaningful to investors, as an analytical indicator to assess the Company's liquidity and cash generating performance.

+The Company also presents Net Debt, which is a non-GAAP measure most directly comparable to

 The Company also presents Net Debt, which is a non-GAAP measure, defined as total principal balance on borrowings less unrestricted cash and cash equivalents.
 The GAAP measure most directly comparable to Net Debt is total debt.
 Since Net Debt is not a recognized term under GAAP, it should not be used as an indicator of, or an alternative to, total debt.
-Management uses Net Debt to determine the Company's outstanding debt obligations that would not be readily satisfied by its cash and cash equivalents to reduce debt.
+Management uses Net Debt to determine the Company's outstanding debt obligations that would not be readily satisfied by its cash and cash equivalents on hand.
+Management believes this metric is useful to investors in determining the Company's leverage position since the Company has the ability to, and may decide to, use a portion of its cash and cash equivalents to reduce debt.

-A reconciliation of each of EBITDA, Adjusted EBITDA, Adjusted EBITDA excluding gains or losses on asset dispositions, Free Cash Flow, Adjusted Free Cash Flow, and Net Debt is included elsewhere in this presentation.
+A reconciliation of each of EBITDA, Adjusted EBITDA excluding gains or losses on asset dispositions, Free Cash Flow, Adjusted Free Cash Flow, and Net Debt is included elsewhere in this presentation.